 Pros of Owning a Purebred Dog Breed

 Known Personality Traits: Just like with physical characteristics, purebred dogs are bred to have specific personality traits.
-This can make it easier to choose a dog that will fit in with your lifestyle and family.
+This can make it easier to choose a particular breed that will fit in with your lifestyle and family.

 Ease of Training: Many purebred dogs have been bred for specific jobs or tasks, such as herding, hunting, or performing tricks.
 This means that they often have a strong work ethic and are easier to train for specific tasks.